buekera/xwalk-chromedriver/README.md

 # xwalk-chromedriver

+**This repository is deprecated and will not receive and updates anymore!**

 This Chromedriver can be used to work with Appium and Crosswalk on Linux based systems

 Unfortunately I had to uploead the chromedriver elsewhere because it's too big for github (I don't know why it's that big...)